 How to create a segmentation strategy

-Creating a segmentation strategy for your brand is an essential part of modern, data-driven marketing.
+Creating market segmentation strategies for your brand is an essential part of modern, data-driven marketing.
 Your segmentation strategy will vary depending on the industry you're in.
 It should be considered as you develop your brand voice and tone and choose tactics such as social media posts, advertisements, and email campaigns.

 To create a segmentation strategy that works for you, consider the following: